mikkojarvinen/UWD/README.md

 Put all the dependency packages in the same folder as HSA.
 Don't worry about the license.

 ## How to get Store link and download HSA install package

+**Notice!** Beginning from August 2020, you can find HSA's from computer manufacturer's driver download web page.
 As mentioned, although you cannot use Store search to find a HSA, you can find them using a Store "deep link".
 Without access to the HSA in Store, you cannot download the offline installation package.
 You can, however, work your way from the driver .inf file using PackageFamilyName to get the actual app link for the Store.